Hubert Hurkacz: 2022: Second Masters singles final and doubles title, ATP 500 title

-At the Canadian Open Hurkacz battled past Emil Ruusuvuori, Albert Ramos-Vinolas, Nick Kyrgios and fourth seed Casper Ruud to reach the final.
-In the final he lost to Pablo Carreno Busta in three sets.
+At the Canadian Open Hurkacz battled past Emil Ruusuvuori, Albert Ramos Viñolas, Nick Kyrgios and fourth seed Casper Ruud to reach the final.
+In the final he lost to Pablo Carreño Busta in three sets.
 The defeat ended Hurkacz's 5-ATP Tour finals win streak.
-At the same tournament, he reached the semifinals in doubles with compatriot Zielinski defeating en route sixth seeds Puetz/Venus in the first round, Bopanna/Middelkoop in the second and fourth seeds, French Open champions Arévalo/Rogers in the quarterfinals.
+At the same tournament, he reached the semifinals in doubles with compatriot Zieliński defeating en route sixth seeds Puetz/Venus in the first round, Bopanna/Middelkoop in the second and fourth seeds, French Open champions Arévalo/Rogers in the quarterfinals.

-In September, Hurkacz participated at the Moselle Open as the defending champion and reached the semifinal after defeating Dominic Thiem and Arthur Rinderknech.
+In September, Hurkacz participated at the Moselle Open as the defending champion and reached the semifinal, after defeating Dominic Thiem and Arthur Rinderknech.
 In the semifinal he lost to Lorenzo Sonego in straight sets.

 In October, he entered the Astana Open and defeated Francisco Cerúndolo and Alexander Bublik in the first and second rounds respectively.
 He advanced to the quarterfinal where he lost to Stefanos Tsitsipas in straight sets.
 At the 2022 European Open in Antwerp, he also reached the quarterfinals but lost to Dominic Thiem.
-At the 2022 Erste Bank Open in Vienna he advanced to his third consecutive quarterfinal where he faced Borna Ćorić losing a tight three-set match featuring two tie-breaks.
-At the Paris Masters, he beat Adrian Mannarino in the first round before losing to the eventual champion Holger Rune in the second round.
+At the Vienna Open, he advanced to his third consecutive quarterfinal where he faced Borna Ćorić, losing a tight three-set match featuring two tie-breaks.
+At the Paris Masters, he beat Adrian Mannarino in the first round, before losing to the eventual champion Holger Rune in the second round.